zivtech/Bodiless-JS/Components/RichText.md

 Full.
 The Rich Text Editor is also a sub component of many higher order components.
-You can add text to a page on your site via the editor component or you can add a component or components that contain text, which make use of the editor (e.g. Tout, Accordion, etc).
+You can add text to a page on your site via the editor component or you can add a component or components that contain text, which make use of the editor (e.g. Card, Accordion, etc).

 ## Content Editor Details